 If you’re not claiming other benefits:

 You might be able to get your claim backdated – this is dealt with by Dumfries and Galloway Council.
 (In most cases a claim can only be backdated by one month so it’s important to claim as quickly as possible.)

-You can also appeal a decision.
+You can appeal a decision.
 You can ask Dumfries and Galloway Council to reconsider your housing benefit decision.

 Don’t delay in applying